 Criminal cases deal with crimes against society — that is, against the people as a whole.
 It is the government, not the victim, who brings action against the charged individual.
 (You may have noticed that criminal case names take the form of “The People v. [the defendant].”
 Although the government may ask the victim if he or she wants to “press charges,” the prosecutor has the discretion to pursue the case even without the cooperation of the victim.

-In contrast with criminal cases, in civil cases one party sues another for an injury or harm that they feel the other party has committed against them.
+In contrast with criminal cases, in civil cases one party sues another for an injury or harm that they feel the other party has committed against them, and is when a legal defense is important, but there are different resources online that help with this visit website here to find more about this.
 At issue is not whether the defendant is “guilty” or “innocent,” but whether or not he or she is liable, and if so, to what degree.
 A liable party can be asked to pay money to the injured party, to do something (like follow through on a contract) or to not do something (like use the plaintiff’s trademark).

 West Palm Beach car accident lawyer Brian D. Guralnick, shed some light on this in his recent blog, a person can’t be incarcerated because they’ve been found liable in a civil case.
 This is true even when the plaintiff in a civil case is the government.
 Because there is no threat to the defendant’s physical freedom in a civil case (i.e., no threat of incarceration), the standard of proof is lower.
 Often the standard is “the preponderance of the evidence,” which means it’s more likely than not that something happened in a particular way.
 This explains how O.J.
 Simpson could be acquitted of the criminal charge of murder but held liable for the civil charge of wrongful death — in the civil case the plaintiff only had to show it was more likely than not that Simpson carried out the killing.